Ladysnake/Nomad-Books/README.md

 ![image-20200113230552606](README.assets/image-20200113230552606.png)

+#### Teleporting

+If a nomad book is deployed and you are too far to retrieve the camp, holding an ender pearl in your offhand will allow you to teleport to it.

 ## Special pages and upgrades

 **Special pages** are unique pages that trigger very specific effects upon camp deployment when combined with a nomad book.